thew44/monkeysuse/README.md

 # monkeysuse
-A custom port of some parts of Monkeysphere to openSUSE
+A custom port of some parts of Monkeysphere to openSUSE 15.x and SLE-15